Research themes and projects

 The project employs two primary methods for data collection:

-- Spawning Bed Monitoring: Complementary to herring sampling, the project has also conducted monitoring of the spawning beds using scuba diving techniques.
+- Spawning bed monitoring: Complementary to herring sampling, the project has also conducted monitoring of the spawning beds using scuba diving and more recently an ROV-camera.

 In addition to standard measurements, the project maintains records of atypical observations.
 These include the identification and tracking of Corynosoma-parasite occurrences, gonad abnormalities, and otolith abnormalities.